gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Math/Gapotchenko.FX.Math.Metrics/README.md

 Console.WriteLine("Distance is {0}.", distance);  // distance = 2
 ```

-Please note that the Hamming distance can only be calculated between two string of an equal length.
+Please note that the Hamming distance can only be calculated between two strings of an equal length.

 ### Damerau-Levenshtein Distance